Create a Model

 View a Model.

-Press the 'View Model' button and the Viewer will show up with the Model that was created in the steps above.
+Press the 'View Model' button, and the Viewer will show up with the Model created in the above steps.
 In the Viewer, the displayed names can be changed by clicking the name (the detail pane shows up with a text edit option).

 Show a Model in the Viewer.